Top 16 Ways to Make Money in Cyber Security!

 15. Become a Cyber Security YouTuber

-YouTube has a huge place in the educational scene these days, as it allows people to provide content for free, while claiming money on advert revenue from the platform itself.
+YouTube has a huge place in the educational scene these days.
+You can provide content for free, while earning a share of the advertising revenue.

 Even if you don’t get millions of views and hundreds of dollars from the videos themselves, it can gain you a loyal audience within your niche that allows you to sell products like books and courses to them at a later date.